modofunjs/modofun/README.md

 ### Function Mode

-It's easy to expose an existing module as serverless cloud functions:
+This is the default mode.
+It makes it easy to expose an existing module as serverless cloud functions:

 *user-module.js*
 ```js